 What Is an SSL Certificate?

-An SSL (Secure Socket Layer) certificate validates a website’s identity.
+An SSL (Secure Socket Layer) validates a website’s identity.
 It not only encrypts data but also verifies that the site is legitimate.
-When users visit a secure site, a padlock icon appears in the browser’s address bar, indicating safety.
+When users visit a secure site, a padlock in the browser’s address bar indicates safety.

-If a site lacks an SSL certificate, or if it’s misconfigured, visitors might see warnings.
+If a site lacks an SSL certificate or is misconfigured, visitors might see warnings.
 Those warnings can scare people off.
 Better to have that SSL in place.

 For more details, you can check out DigiCert.